 Mahshad Afshar (b.
 Isfahan, Iran) is a filmmaker, visual artist, and researcher living and working in London.
 Her work mostly draws on the aesthetic of painful otherness, body, memory and politicised identity.

-Afshar graduated from the London Film School in Filmmaking/Directing with an MA in 2014, and continued her research interests with an MPhil in Film and Television Studies at Brunel University London, and a Ph.D. in Film Studies at Kingston University, London.
-She has received numerous scholarship and studentships including the prestigious Creative Skillset Film bursary (2011), London Metropolitan Bursary (2009) and KSA Studentship (2017).
+Afshar graduated from the London Film School in Filmmaking/Directing with an MA in 2014 and continued her research interests with an MPhil in Film and Television Studies at Brunel University London, and a Ph.D. in Film Studies at Kingston University, London.
+She has received numerous scholarships and studentships including the prestigious Creative Skillset Film bursary (2011), London Metropolitan Bursary (2009) and KSA Studentship (2017).

-The experience of her arrest in Iran and then her life in exile has remained with Afshar for a long time and became the source of inspiration for some of her later films.
 She produced a short film “Angelus Novus” directed by Aboozar Amini about the life of Afghan refugee children in Turkey and their struggle for survival.
-It was officially selected and screened at many International Film Festivals including Rotterdam, Nederland film festival, and won the title of the Best Short Film at FILM Middle East NOW in Florence, and best short film at Tehran International Short Film Festival.
+It was officially selected and screened at many International Film Festivals including Rotterdam, Nederland film festival, and won the title of the Best Short Film at FILM Middle East NOW in Florence, and the best short film at Tehran International Short Film Festival.
 In her narrative short film Five (2017), Afshar focuses on the post-traumatic experience of an Iranian ex-political prisoner who is trying to cope with life in exile.
 The film is currently circulating at international film festivals and has already received nominations at three festivals.